EDMONTON • FORT MCMURRAY

 Although not detailed in the criminal code, domestic assault is the assault of a partner or former partner in a domestic relationship.
 Domestic assault charges are often charged depending on the gravity of the assault, but due to the nature of expected trust in the relationship, domestic assault often faces more severe consequences.
 Read more about domestic assault here.

-What are Defences Against Assault Charges?
+What Defences are there Against Assault Charges?

 There are several defences against assault charges.
 Your lawyer will be able to help you find the best defence for your case.